easherma/raise-green/site/content/board/_index.md

       Pegasus Capital Advisors and Oaktree Capital Management, and was one of the founding Partners of Hudson Clean Energy, a private equity firm with over $1 billion in assets under management.
+  - imageUrl: /img/vincent-s.png
+    name: Vincent Stanley
+    role1: 'Director of Philosophy, Patagonia'
+    role2: 'Chief Storyteller, Patagonia'
+    text: >
+      Vincent Stanley has been with Patagonia on and off since its beginning in 1973, for many of those years in key executive roles as head of sales or marketing.
   - imageUrl: /img/andrew-m.png
     name: Andrew McLaughlin
     role1: 'Co-founder / Partner, Higher Ground Labs'